Mexdel/Mexdel/README.md

 ## Contact Me

-For collaboration, inquiries, or any questions, feel free to reach out to me via Telegram:
+For collaboration, inquiries, or any questions, feel free to reach out to me via Gmail:

 [Gmail](themexdel@gmail.com)